 Arginine also referred to as L-Arginine is a precursor to nitrogen oxide.
-Arginine thus helps to generate nitrogen oxide which helps in opening of potassium channels within cells.
+Arginine generates nitrogen oxide which helps in opening of potassium channels within cells.
 The opening of potassium channels triggers blood vessels to dilate which facilitates the movement of blood vessels and improves circulation.

-Improvement in blood circulation further enhances blood supply to hair follicles which stimulate hair growth.
-Being a non Essential amino acid, it can be found in food sources such as fish.
-Coconut, sesame seeds, hazelnut, and cashews.
-Amino acids are thus very essential for the healthy growth of your hair and to prevent hair los.
+Improvement in blood circulation further enhances blood supply to hair follicles which stimulates hair growth.
+Being a non-Essential amino acid, it can be found in food sources such as fish, coconut, sesame seeds, hazelnut, and cashews.

 Glutamine for hair